KULL-Centre/_2025_Schulze_abundance-model/README.md

 -----

-We provide example scripts and data to train and validate a supervised model against VAMP-seq abundance scores:
+We provide example scripts and data to train and validate supervised models against VAMP-seq abundance scores:

-`/output/models.zip` contains selected, trained models.
+- `/output/models.zip`: A selection of pretrained models corresponding to those reported in the preprint.
-`/output/feature_set_1` contains examples of scripts to run training and validation pipeline for different versions of our model architecture.
+- `/output/feature_set_1`: Examples of scripts to run training and validation pipeline for different versions of our model architecture.
-All training data and model input features can be found in `/data/df_vamp.csv`.
+- `/data/df_vamp.csv`: All training data (VAMP-seq scores for six different proteins) and model input features (structure-based features, including ESM-IF scores).